Luke 2

 [37] and she was a widow until eighty-four years), who departed not from the temple, worshipping with fasting and supplications night and day.

 Comments Luke 2:36-37 The information about Anna is given for a reason.
-Her role may not be mentioned many times, but this prophetess has gained knowledge about the beloved Son of God, and she will reveal it to His people.
+Although her role may not be mentioned often, this prophetess has gained knowledge of the beloved Son of God, and she will reveal it to His people.

-Q: In these verses we are given the lineage of Anna.
-However, the Bible is silent about Mary's linage.
+Q: In these verses, we are given Anna’s lineage.
+However, the Bible is silent about Mary’s lineage.
 What is the reason for this?
-A: Mary's lineage cannot be told further because people will link her lineage to the Lord in the wrong way.
-People will find a way to worship her lineage instead of the true Father.
+A: Mary’s lineage cannot be told further because people will link her lineage to the Lord Jesus in the wrong way.
+People will find a way to worship her lineage instead of the Lord Jesus’ true Father, the Lord God Almighty.

 [38] And coming up at that hour she gave thanks to God and spoke concerning Him to all those that were waiting for the redemption of Jerusalem.

-Comments Luke 2:38 We are given the lineage of Anna and information about her life, but the Bible does not record her words that she spoke about Jesus.
-Anna had told people at that time about the redemption of Israel, but people also ignored her words.
-If it has written down what she has said, people will try to make another book, and compare her book with the Holy Bible, and this will create much division among believers.
-The duty of Anna was to tell in that time, but not for further generations.
+Comments Luke 2:38 We are given the lineage of Anna and information about her life, but the Bible does not record the words she spoke about the Lord Jesus.
+Anna has told people of that time about the redemption of Israel, but they have also ignored her words.
+If it has been written down what she has said, people will try to write another book and compare it with the Holy Bible.
+And this will create much division among believers.
+The duty of Anna was to tell at that time, but not for further generations.
 For doing her duty towards her people, the Lord honors her by mentioning her name and her story in the Bible.
-Also, the Lord has told us she was a prophetess.
+Also, the Lord has told us that she was a prophetess.

-"coming up at that hour".
-This means that Anna came at the time of the Lord's dedication in the temple.
+“Coming up at that hour.”
+This saying means that Anna came at the time of the Lord Jesus’ dedication in the temple.

-"spoke concerning Him to all those that were waiting for the redemption of Jerusalem".
-Anna, because she has been selected as a prophetess, her duty is to tell people about the Messiah who is coming to redeem His people.
-Anna will go out and tell all, but only those that have been called will listen to the voice of Anna.
-Being a prophetess, she has told people many things about the beloved Son of God.
+““Spoke concerning Him to all those that were waiting for the redemption of Jerusalem.”
+Anna, because she had been selected as a prophetess, had the duty to tell people about the Messiah who was coming to redeem His people.
+Anna would go out and tell all, but only those who had been called would listen to the voice of Anna.
+As a prophetess, she had spoken many things to people about the beloved Son of God.

-Note that Simeon was not mentioned as a prophet, just as a righteous man used by the Holy Spirit.
+Note that Simeon was not mentioned as a prophet; instead, he was just a righteous man used by the Holy Spirit.

 [39] And when they had accomplished everything according to the law of the Lord, they returned into Galilee, to their own city Nazareth.

-The family did not return immediately to Nazareth, but they traveled around for a period of time, as shown in Matthew chapter 2, before they settled in Nazareth as specified in Luke 2:39b and Matthew 2:23.
-In each gospel there is a unique time described, but if we put each gospel in a timeline then we will be able to fill up the gaps of time.
+As shown in Matthew chapter 2, the family did not return immediately to Nazareth, but they traveled around for a period of time before they settled in Nazareth as specified in Luke 2:39b and Matthew 2:23.
+In each Gospel there is a unique time described, but if we put each Gospel’s events in a timeline, then we will be able to fill up the gaps of time.
 Each Gospel has its own purpose for people.
-According to the Gospel of Matthew, the family traveled to other places for a period of time before they settled in Nazareth.
-See Matthew 2:1-23 for the timeline related to the Child Jesus and family travels in and around Bethlehem before settling in Nazareth.
+According to the Gospel of Matthew, the family traveled to other places for a time before settling in Nazareth.
+See Matthew 2:1-23 for the timeline related to the Child Jesus and the family’s travels in and around Bethlehem before settling in Nazareth.

-As Jesus and His family are traveling, it takes them longer than normal to go to their destination in Nazareth.
-They cannot travel straight to where they want, because at that time, the Lord Jesus is still young, and they must try to avoid people as well to make sure that they are not followed by someone else to harm them.
+As the Lord Jesus and family are traveling, it takes them a longer time than normal to go to their destination in Nazareth.
+They cannot travel straight to where they want, because at that time the Lord Jesus was still young, and they must try to avoid people as well to make sure they are not followed by someone who might harm them.
 In Bethlehem, they did not stay in their own house.
-Jesus and His family traveled most of the time.
-Mainly because of fear, it makes them never stay long in any place.
-Because Mary was fearful of the safety of the beloved Son of God, she could not stay peacefully in one place.
+The Lord Jesus and family traveled most of the time, mainly because of fear, which kept them from staying long in any place.
+Because Mary was fearful for the safety of the beloved Son of God, she couldn’t stay peacefully in one place.

-Note that neither Gospel mentions the exact time, it will always use the term about.
-In each period of time, it could mean a short or a long period of time to stay in one place.
+Note that neither Gospel mentions the exact times of their abouts; it will always use the term about.
+In each period of their stay, it could mean either a short or a long time spent in one place.
 And when the Lord guided the wisemen, He used the star to guide them.

 [40] And the Child grew, and became strong, being filled with wisdom, and the grace of God was upon Him.

-Comments Luke 2:40 In this verse, it says clearly that the grace of God was upon Jesus.
-All the work will be done through the Holy Spirit, not only the work in this verse alone, the work that will come on the way, all the decisions and interactions related to Jesus will be guided through the Holy Spirit.
+Comments Luke 2:40 This verse clearly states that the grace of God was upon the Lord Jesus.
+The Holy Spirit will do all the work, not only the work in this verse alone, but also the work that will come on the way.
+All the decisions and interactions related to the Lord Jesus will be guided through the Holy Spirit.

-"And the Child grew, and became strong".
-Strong in this place means strong in two ways, physically and spiritually.
+“And the Child grew, and became strong.”
+Becoming strong in this place means being strong in two ways: physically and spiritually.

-"being filled with wisdom".
-The beloved Son of God let the Holy Spirit from the Father to lead Him and do the work for the Father.
-Humans will use intelligence, but for the Lord in His humanity, when He lets the Holy Spirit lead Him, His mind will have received the idea of thinking and will convince His heart to do what is right and pleasing to the Father.
+“Being filled with wisdom.”
+The beloved Son of God lets the Holy Spirit from the Father lead Him and do the work for the Father.
+The humans will use intelligence, but for the Lord Jesus, in His humanity, when He lets the Holy Spirit lead Him, His mind will receive the idea to think.
+His heart will be convinced to do what is right and pleasing to the Father.

 [41] And His parents went every year to Jerusalem at the feast of the Passover.

-Comments Luke 2:41 The Lord's Passover was held at twilight, the day before the Feast of Unleavened Bread (See Leviticus 23:5-6).
-In this verse we have the proof showing that both, Mary and Joseph, have been taught in the way of the Lord.
-Because the verse told us every year they go, this is the support showing their piety.
+Comments Luke 2:41 The Lord’s Passover was held at twilight the day before the Feast of Unleavened Bread (see Leviticus 23:5-6).
+In this verse, we have proof that both Mary and Joseph have been taught in the way of the Lord.
+Because the verse tells us that every year they go, this is the support that shows their piety.

 [42] And when He was twelve years, they went up according to the custom of the feast;

-Comments Luke 2:42 "And when He was twelve years".
-This is also a turning point in time for the Lord Himself.
-At this point in time, Mary and His earthly family will notice in their hearts who Jesus truly is in human form.
+Comments Luke 2:42 “And when He was twelve years.”
+This time is also a turning point for the Lord Himself.
+At this point in time, Mary and His earthly family will recognize in their hearts who the Lord Jesus truly is in human form.

-"they went up according to the custom of the feast".
-The family went up for worship, and every time the Lord was traveling with them in a group.
+“They went up according to the custom of the feast.”
+The family went up for worship, and every time, the Lord Jesus was also traveling with them in the group.

 [43] and when they had fulfilled the days, in their returning, the boy Jesus tarried behind in Jerusalem; but His parents knew it not;

-Comments Luke 2:43 "and when they had fulfilled the days".
-This refers to the fulfillment of the days as described by the Feast of Passover and the Feast of the Unleavened Bread.
-Notice the term days, not one day to do according to the custom, but more days they all are busy doing worship (Leviticus 23:5-6).
+Comments Luke 2:43 “And when they had fulfilled the days.”
+This fulfillment refers to the fulfillment of the days as described by the Feast of Passover and the Feast of the Unleavened Bread.
+Notice the term “days”; there was not just one day to do according to the custom, but more days, when they are all busy with worship (see Leviticus 23:5-6).

-"in their returning, the boy Jesus tarried behind in Jerusalem".
-The beloved Son of God Himself has the duty to fulfill by worshiping the Father.
-Because of this, it made the Lord separate Himself and that is why the Bible uses the term 'tarried behind'.
+“In their returning, the boy Jesus tarried behind in Jerusalem.”
+The beloved Son of God Himself must also fulfill His duty in worshiping the Father.
+Because of this duty, the Lord Jesus separated Himself, which is why the Bible uses the term “tarried behind.”

 [44] but supposing Him to be in their company, they went a day's journey, and sought for Him among their kinsfolks and acquaintances;

-Comments Luke 2:44 This verse shows us that Jesus' earthly family were occupied and busy with their worldly things.
-The verse shows distinctly that Mary's thoughts were not on the Lord and her mind was also occupied with worldly things, and she was not concerned about her Child.
+Comments Luke 2:44 This verse shows us that the Lord Jesus’ earthly family was occupied and busy with their earthly things.
+The verse shows clearly that Mary’s thoughts were not on the Lord Jesus; her mind was occupied with earthly things, and she was not concerned about her Child.

-"they went a day's journey".
-Mary, as a mother, and entrusted by the Father to take care of His beloved Son, ignored in her heart to look for her Child before leaving.
-She was concerned with earthly things and not about her own duty towards her Child.
+“They went a day’s journey.”
+Mary, as a mother and entrusted by the Father to take care of His beloved Son, in her heart, ignored the call to look for her Child before leaving.
+She was concerned with earthly things rather than her own duty towards her Child.

 [45] and when they found Him not, they returned to Jerusalem, seeking Him.

-Comments Luke 2:45 In this verse, we can see that they returned to Jerusalem after what happened because of their lack of duty.
-For that length of time (see verse 46) a human child could be in danger, but this is also the beloved Son of God, and they have neglected Him.
-Humans forget even their own child, but the Lord God Almighty never forgets His children.
+Comments Luke 2:45 In this verse, we see that they returned to Jerusalem after what happened because of their failure in their duty.
+For that length of time (see verse 46), a human child could be in danger, but this is also the beloved Son of God, and they have neglected Him.
+Humans forget even their own children, but the Lord God Almighty never forgets His children.

 [46] And it came to pass, after three days they found Him in the temple, sitting in the midst of the teachers, both hearing them and questioning them.

-Comments Luke 2:46 "And it came to pass, after three days".
-Think as well, this Child is still young, the beloved Son of God in human form has been left alone for this length of time.
-'Three days' in this verse refers to three days of searching for Him.
-In all, we can say that Jesus was separated from them for more than three days.
+Comments Luke 2:46 “And it came to pass, after three days.”
+Think as well that the Child Jesus is still young; the beloved Son of God in human form has been left alone for this length of time.
+“Three days” in this verse refers to three days of searching for Him.
+In total, we can say that the Lord Jesus was separated from His earthly family for more than three days.

-"they found Him in the temple, sitting in the midst of the teachers, both hearing them and questioning them".
-At this moment in time, we all should realize that the Lord of life, as a young Child, has performed His duty as an adult.
+“They found Him in the temple, sitting in the midst of the teachers, both hearing them and questioning them.”
+At this moment, we should all realize that the Lord of life, as a human young Child, has performed the duty of an adult.
 The Child Jesus has magnified the work of the Father in the midst of humans.
-The beloved Son of God at a young age has full power as an adult.
+At a young age, the beloved Son of God had full power as an adult.
 He knew His early family would come back to search for Him.
 But that was the time for Him to follow the Father as well.
-The time alone with humans in the temple also has showed to all humans that as a young Child He had performed His duty as the Teacher.
-Being left alone by an earthy family does not stop the work of God.
+The time alone with humans in the temple also showed to all humans that, as a young Child, He had performed His duty as the Teacher.
+Being left alone by an earthly family does not stop the work of God.

 [47] And all those hearing Him were amazed at His understanding and answers.

-Comments Luke 2:46-47 These verses tell many things to people.
-Jesus was sitting among the teachers of humans, and they were all amazed at His understanding and answers.
-The beloved Son of God has performed His duty as a Savior of the world by listening and answering questions.
+Comments Luke 2:46-47 In these verses, many things are told to people.
+The Lord Jesus is sitting among the teachers of humans, and they are all amazed at His understanding and answers.
+The beloved Son has performed the duty as a Savior of the world by listening and answering questions.

 [48] And when they saw Him, they were astonished; and His mother said to Him, Child, why have You thus done to us? behold, Your father and I sought You distressing.

-Comments Luke 2:48 "And when they saw Him, they were astonished".
-In this place, Mary and Joseph are starting to realize whom they are dealing with now.
+Comments Luke 2:48 “And when they saw Him, they were astonished.”
+In this place, Mary and Joseph begin to realize who they are dealing with.

-"His mother said to Him, Child, why have You thus done to us?"
-For Mary herself to try not to have the guilty feeling in her heart of leaving Him alone, her human nature has played a big role here.
-Mary in her heart tried to find someone else to blame instead of herself.
+“His mother said to Him, Child, why have You thus done to us?”
+For Mary herself, trying not to have the guilty feeling in her heart for leaving Him alone, her human nature has played a big role here.
+Mary, in her heart, tried to find someone else to blame instead of herself.

-"Your father and I sought You distressing".
-We must remember that Joseph has played a role as an earthly father in taking care of the Lord Jesus at this time.
-But the distress feeling has come after their own mistake, and it is natural to refuse to accept their mistakes.
+“Your father and I sought You distressing.”
+We must remember that at this time, Joseph has played the role of an earthly father, taking care of the Lord Jesus.
+But the feeling of distress came after their own mistake, and it was natural to refuse to accept their mistakes.

 [49] And He said to them, Why were you seeking Me?
 Knew you not that I must be in My Father’s house?

-Comments Luke 2:49 "Why were you seeking Me?"
-In this question, Jesus has asked His caretakers directly, meaning looking for Me, but you have left Me behind.
-As for all of us humans, the Lord has given the book of life, but so few are searching for what the Lord teaches.
-But, after something bad happens, then we come and ask, "where are you, Lord?"
+Comments Luke 2:49 “Why were you seeking Me?”
+In this question, the Lord Jesus has asked His caretakers directly, meaning looking for me, but you have left me behind.
+As it is for all of us humans, the Lord has given the Book of Life, but so few are searching for what the Lord has said.
+But after something bad happens, we come and ask, “Where are you, Lord?”

 [50] And they understood not the saying that He spoke to them.

 Comments Luke 2:50 Mary herself is human, as all humans on earth would be.
-She forgot whom she gave birth to, the beloved Son of God, and that is the saying they cannot understand.
+She forgot who she gave birth to: the beloved Son of God, and that is the saying they cannot understand.

 [51] And He went down with them and came to Nazareth, and He was subject to them.
 And His mother kept all these matters in her heart.

-Comments Luke 2:51 "And He went down with them and came to Nazareth."
-The beloved Son of God, in human form, is also obeying His earthly family as well.
+Comments Luke 2:51 “And He went down with them and came to Nazareth.”
+The beloved Son in human form is also obeying His earthly family.

-"and He was subject to them."
-Jesus went and lived with them as the good son would be in human eyes.
+“And He was subject to them.”
+The Lord Jesus went and lived with them as a good son would be in human eyes.

-"and His mother kept all these matters in her heart."
+“And His mother kept all these matters in her heart.”
 Mary never understood anything about the beloved Son of God until now.
-This has come to the point of what the Lord has said that He must be in His Father's house.
-All these things that she has kept in her heart made her feel confused, and she could not understand what she truly gave birth to, a human or just God Himself.
+This has come to the point of what the Lord Jesus has said, that He has to be in His Father’s house.
+All these things that she has kept in her heart made her feel confused, and she couldn’t understand who she truly gave birth to, a human or just God Himself.

 Q: Why did the Holy Spirit tell us this story in this Gospel?
-A: This story about the Lord being in the temple, is given here for all humans to see distinctly that the Lord Himself has taken part to be a human.
-But He Himself is the beloved Son of God, and He will always want to be close to the Father.
+A: This story about the Lord Jesus being in the temple is given here so that all humans can clearly see that the Lord Himself has taken part in human life.
+But the Lord Jesus Himself is the beloved Son of God, and He always wants to be close to the Father.

 [52] And Jesus advanced in wisdom and stature, and in favor with God and men.

-Comments Luke 2:52 "And Jesus advanced in wisdom and stature."
-The beloved Son of God in human form grew up in the physical body and as He grew as a human, His wisdom has increased in the eyes of people.
+Comments Luke 2:52 “And Jesus advanced in wisdom and stature.”
+The beloved Son of God, in human form, grew up in a physical body, and as He grew as a human, His wisdom increased in the eyes of people.

-"And in favor with God".
-Even though He Himself is God, however, He has always put the Father above all, and the meaning here is favor with God the Father.
+“And in favor with God.”
+Even though the Lord Jesus Himself is God, He has always put the Father above all, and the meaning here is favor with God the Father.

 "And in favor with men" in this place refers to the way He respects His earthly family.